(Synopsis of the book “Racial Healing” by R. Newkirk/N. Rutstein)

 1. Introduction: History of Racism

-Where/When and how it all started i.e. in the Americas
+Week One/History of Racism: Where, when and how it all started (i.e. in the Americas).

 2. How Racism is Perpetuated